quoid/userscripts/README.md

 Currently there is only one keyboard shortcut - `cmd+s` to save changes. *Note:* normal shortcuts like `cmd+z`, `cmd+shift+z`, etc... like you would have on any other normal webpage should still function.

+**I updated from Version 1.5.0, where did my previous userscript go?**

+Your previous userscript file *should* still exist after update.
+You can access its folder by clicking the link in the extension's settings modal option labelled "Save Location" or by visiting `~/Library/Containers/com.userscripts.macos.Userscripts-Extension/Data/Documents/`.

 ## Feedback & Support
 If you need help doing something with this extension or you have an idea for an enhancement, please open an issue.
 Be sure to search current and closed issues before opening a new one.